Stephanie Hollenstein

-Stephanie Hollenstein (18 July 1886 in Lustenau - 24 May 1944 in Vienna) was an Austrian Expressionist landscape and still-life painter.
+Stephanie Hollenstein (18 July 1886 - 24 May 1944) was an Austrian Expressionist landscape and still-life painter.
 A member of the Nazi Party, Hollenstein was lesbian and tried to defend fellow-artists against charges of degeneracy, though usually without success.
 She was nicknamed Die Schiefmalerin, meaning the Crooked Lady Painter.

 Biography

 Hollenstein was born to a peasant farming family in 1886, and initially worked as a cowherd in Lustenau, Vorarlberg.
 Her first paintings were made at that time, featuring animals and shepherds, with brushes made from animal hair and colors from berries.
 In 1904, she was admitted with a scholarship to the Königliche Kunstgewerbeschule in Munich, on the strength of the drawings she presented as samples.
 After completing the courses there in 1908 and earning a distinction grade, she opened a small private painting school in Schwabing, which was in operation for two years.
 In 1913, upon the recommendation of Franz von Defregger, she was awarded a scholarship that enabled her to study for a year in Italy.